Sitecore/developer-portal/apps/devportal/data/markdown/pages/learn/getting-started/xm-cloud/tutorials/datasources.md

    `INSERT SCREENSHOT OF CONTENT TREE EXPANDED TO SHOW PATH`

-1. Right-click on the `Project` item in the tree to pop open the context menu.
+1. Right-click on the **Project** item in the tree to pop open the context menu.
-1. In the context menu select `Insert` and then `Folder` to create a new Folder.
+1. In the context menu select **Insert** and then **Folder** to create a new Folder.

    `INSERT SCREENSHOT OF INSERT OPTIONS`

-1. Name this folder after the Name of the Site Collection: `Company Dev`
+1. Specify **"Company Dev"** as the name of the folder, using the same name as the Site Collection.
    <Alert status="info">
    <AlertIcon />
    You will store the new headless module inside this new folder.
 However, the insert option for Headless Module is not available on this folder, only at the 'Project' folder level.
-We will need to go there to create the new module.
+You will need to go there to create the new module.
    </Alert>
-1. Right-click on the `Project` item in the tree to pop open the context menu again.
+1. Right-click on the **Project** item in the tree to pop open the context menu again.
-1. In the context menu select `Insert` and then `Headless Module` to create the new module.
+1. In the context menu select **Insert** and then **Headless Module** to create the new module.

    `INSERT SCREENSHOT OF INSERT OPTIONS`

 1. Configure the Headless Module settings:

-   - Module name: `Basic Components`
+   - **Module name:** Basic Components
-   - Add to module group: `sitecore/system/settings/Company Dev`
+   - **Add to module group:** `sitecore/system/settings/Company Dev`
-   - System areas for container folders: `Templates`, `Branch Templates`, `Renderings`, and `Placeholder Settings`
+   - **System areas for container folders:** Templates, Branch Templates, Renderings, and Placeholder Settings
-   - Module scaffolding actions: `Headless Site Setup`
+   - **Module scaffolding actions:** Headless Site Setup

    `INSERT SCREENSHOT OF DIALOG WITH FILLED IN VALUES`

    <Alert status="info">
    <AlertIcon />
    When configuring scaffolding actions, you'll notice an option for Headless Tenant Setup.
-Tenants are an older terminology that are now called Site Collections.
+Tenants are an older terminology.
+These are now called Site Collections.
    </Alert>

 ## Creating the templates

 The Headless Module has now been created.
-We can now check that the required folders exist and start creating the required templates.
-We will create two templates: **Text Teaser** to hold the data from the author and **Text Teaser Folder** to hold created Text Teaser content items.
-We will also configure these templates to make life a little bit easier for the authors who want to create Text Teasers.
+You can now check that the required folders exist and start creating the required templates.
+You will create two templates:

+- **Text Teaser** to hold the data from the author, and
+- **Text Teaser Folder** to hold created Text Teaser content items.

+You will also configure these templates to make life a little bit easier for the authors who want to create Text Teasers.

 ### Create the Text Teaser template

 These steps will create the Text Teaser template.

-1. In the Content Editor tree, navigate to `/sitecore/Templates/Project/Company Dev/` and select the `Basic Components` folder
+1. In the Content Editor tree, navigate to `/sitecore/Templates/Project/Company Dev/` and select the **Basic Components** folder
-1. First we will create the Text Teaser template.
-Click on the **New Template** button or right-click on the folder and select **Insert > New Template**
+1. Click on the **New Template** button or right-click on the **Basic Components** folder and select **Insert > New Template**
 1. Write **"Text Teaser"** in the **Name** field to name the template.

    <Alert status="info">
    <AlertIcon />
    Leave the Base template with the default value (Standard template) for now.
 If you were creating a series of templates that inherited fields from each other, you might need to specify a base template to inherit from.
-The default Standard template will provide all the required fields Sitecore templates need so it is enough for the purpose in this tutorial.
+The default Standard template will provide all the required fields your Text Teaser template will need so it is enough for the purpose of this tutorial.
    </Alert>

 1. Press the **Next** button to advance to the Location selection step.